eamonnofarrell/Python_exercises/README.md

 - Requirement for this exercise is to write a single Python script that starts with an integer and repeatedly applies the Collatz function (divide by 2 if even, multiply by three and 1 if odd) using a while loop and if statement.

 ## Week4
-- exercise is in file Week4_Euler.py. *Euler was a Swiss mathematician, physicist, astronomer, logician and engineer, who made important and influential discoveries in many branches of mathematics.
+- This weeks exercise is in file Week4_Euler.py.
+- *Euler was a Swiss mathematician, physicist, astronomer, logician and engineer, who made important and influential discoveries in many branches of mathematics.
 Problem 5 from project Euler is laid out as follows.
-2,520 is the smallest number that can be divided by each of the numbers from 1 to 10 without any remainder.* Student is required to write a Python program using for and range to calculate the smallest positive number that is evenly divisible by all of the numbers from 1 to 20.
+2,520 is the smallest number that can be divided by each of the numbers from 1 to 10 without any remainder.*
+- Student is required to write a Python program using for and range to calculate the smallest positive number that is evenly divisible by all of the numbers from 1 to 20.
 Add your answer to your GitHub repository.

 ## Week5
-- excercise is contaned in Week5_Iris.py.
-Student is required to write a script that reads the Iris data set in and prints the four numerical values on each row in a nice format.
+- Week 5 Python excercise is contaned in Week5_Iris.py.
+- Student is required to write a script that reads the Iris data set in and prints the four numerical values on each row in a nice format.

 ## Week6